David Hope-Jones OBE

 Fresh out of studying for her Masters in Journalism at Strathclyde University, Jackie hopped on a plane to Malawi to intern with SMP Members, Mary's Meals.
 She spent nine months supporting the UK and Global Media and Communications teams and writing a blog for The Herald.
 Despite a personal battle with the monkeys on Zomba Plateau (!), she fell in love with the Warm Heart of Africa.
 She's a keen photographer and videographer and loves to travel.

-Youth and Schools Officer
+Head of Youth and Schools

 Emily joined the Scotland Malawi Partnership in October 2014 and works to support existing school partnerships, encourage new partnerships with schools and youth groups, and increase the Partnership's engagement of young Scots.